CPS-IT/handlebars-components/README.md

 ## Configuration

 Several features can be enabled or disabled via extension configuration.
-This includes frontend helpers and template resolvers.
+This includes, for example, helpers and template resolvers.

 Please note that all available features are enabled by default!